 Several ways to practice mediation are counting, reciting mantras, breathing, practicing mindfulness and positive self talk.

-By being more mindful of your thoughts and feelings, you can reduce the amount of stress you experience.
+You can reduce the amount of stress you experience through mindfulness of your thoughts and feelings.
 At the same time, you become better able to cope with the stress you still face.
 When you learn to meditate right (hint: Heart Math is a head start), the stressful voices in your head start to silence themselves.

 In fact, mine are gone.
 There is silence when I want it, available on demand, at any time.
 No songs stuck in my head, no critical voices from my past, no worrying.
 Just me.